AmEr-Tinsley/Checker-Machine-Learning/Analysis/README.md

-# Pick Rate , Winning Rate Loose Rate and Draw Rate of the first 4 Moves of the Game
+# Pick Rate, Winning Rate, Lose Rate and Draw Rate of the first 4 Moves of the Game

 ![Main Screen](charts/chart.png)